How Many Hours of Salt Spray Testing Does Your Product Need

 | Hot-Dip Galvanizing | 500+ Hours |

-It is important to note that coating quality, application method, and thickness also influence performance.
+Coating quality, application method, pretreatment, and thickness all influence performance.

 Decorative Products